What You Must See at NYC’s Met Museum if Short on Time

 Egyptian Wing: Art and cultural artifacts

-Also on the list of Metropolitan Museum of Art highlights is the Met’s compilation of amazing Egyptian artworks and exhibits.
+Also on the list of Metropolitan Museum of Art highlights is its amazing Egyptian artworks and exhibits.

-So after browsing the famous paintings, we beetled over to see the Egyptian art at the Met.
+So after browsing the famous paintings, we beetled over to see the Egyptian art.

 The museum contains a whopping number of ancient Egyptian statues and artifacts (26,000!), displayed chronologically over 39 rooms.